necolas/idiomatic-css/README.md

 * You are not a human code compiler/compressor, so don't try to be one.
 * All code in any code-base should look like a single person typed it, no matter how many people contributed.
-* Strictly enforce the agreed upon style.
+* Strictly enforce the agreed-upon style.
 * If in doubt when deciding upon a style, use existing, common patterns.